 When Disney World’s monorail system debuted back in 1971 it was an instant hit with guests and become the most popular mode of transportation.

-The monorail has 3 lines loops, 2 (Resort and Express) and that go around the Seven Seas Lagoon and connect the Magic Kingdom with the nearby hotels at Disney’s Contemporary Resort, Disney’s Grand Floridian Resort and Disney’s Polynesian Resort and the Ticket and Transportation Center.
+The monorail has 3 lines loops.
+2 of them (Resort and Express) go around the Seven Seas Lagoon and connect the Magic Kingdom with the nearby hotels at Disney’s Contemporary Resort, Disney’s Grand Floridian Resort and Disney’s Polynesian Resort, and the Ticket and Transportation Center.

 The third line connects EPCOT to Magic Kingdom lines allowing access to the surrounding resorts.